pmaganty/innovationhub/README.md

 ### Search Page

 #### Design Explanation:
-The purpose of this page is to allow a a user to search the database for ideas.
+The purpose of this page is to allow a user to search the database for ideas.
 The design is meant to be intuitive - it is much like any search box a user has used.
 Each idea is standardized in size and has a scroll box when the description is too large so the user always sees where to donate.

 #### Capabilities: